AdrianaPineda/labs/swiftdata/README.md

 Key elements:

 1. `@Model`: keyword used for object models that will be stored and shown in the UI
-1. `@Bindable`: keyword used to bind the object models in the UI (it shows current model state and updates if needed)
+1. `@Bindable`: keyword used to bind the object models in the UI (it shows current model state and updates if needed).
 1. `@Query`: keyword to query object models from persistence
 1. `@State`: keyword used to hold the path of the navigation.
 It will allow us to navigate to the edit view of the object